Calculate Dealer Holdback on Any New Car

 - How to figure dealer holdback on any new car.

-Understanding what dealer holdback is as a car buyer is very important when it comes to determining the true cost of a new car.
-Many car buyers make the mistake believing dealer holdback is a really large amount of secret money new car dealer's secretly pocket.
+Understanding what dealer holdback is and how to calculate it is very important when it comes to determining the cost of a new car, and how to figure a fair profit offer.
+Many people believe dealer holdback is a really large amount of hidden money new car dealer's secretly get to pocket.

-A car dealer's holdback on a new vehicle is, depending on the manufacturer, anywhere between 0-3% of the MSRP or invoice price.
-The dealer holdback is repaid to the dealer from the manufacturer after the vehicle is sold.
-Dealer holdback is usually totaled up and sent from the manufacturer to the dealer on a quarterly basis.
+Depending on the manufacturer, the holdback percentage will be somewhere between 0-3% of the MSRP or invoice price.
+The dealer is reimbursed holdback from the manufacturer after the vehicle is sold.
+It's usually totaled from all the vehicles sold within a specific time frame and sent from the manufacturer to the dealer on a quarterly basis.

 Holdback was created by the manufacturer's to help reduce a car dealer's variable sales expenses (sales commissions and such) and to supplement a dealer's cash flow.
 Bottom line, dealer holdback artificially elevates a car dealership's cost on paper.

-When a car dealer orders new vehicles from the manufacturer, they will finance them through the manufacturer's lending arm or an outside bank at a certain interest rate.
-The lender will finance the invoice amount of the new vehicle.
-The invoice is inflated with the holdback amount, this allows the car dealer to borrow more money on each car it orders.
+When a car dealer orders a new vehicle from the manufacturer, they'll finance it through the manufacturer's lending arm or a third party.
+The lender will normally only finance up to the invoice amount of the new car.
+The invoice is inflated with the holdback amount, this allows the dealer to borrow a little more money on each car it orders.

-A car dealer pays interest to the lending institution on a new car until it's sold.
-This is called "flooring."
-This is why car dealers want to sell their cars as fast as they get them.
-Once the new car is sold, the dealer will receive the holdback amounts in one check from the manufacturer, usually every quarter.
+The dealer pays interest to the lending institution on a new car until it's sold, this is called "flooring."
+This is why dealers want to sell their vehicles as fast as they get them on the lot.
+The quicker they sell the car the less interest they have to pay.
+Once the vehicle is sold, the dealer will receive the holdback amount in one check from the manufacturer.

-Car salesman are paid on the gross profit of a car deal.
-Since dealer holdback is built into the new car's invoice, car salesmen miss out on any commissions related to holdback.
+Car salesmen are normally paid on the gross profit of a car deal.
+Since dealer holdback is built into a new car's invoice, car salesmen miss out on any commissions related to holdback.

 Is Dealer Holdback Negotiable?

-Some books and well-known car buying websites tell you not to worry about trying to negotiate dealer holdback with a car dealer.
-These so called experts will tell you it's a losing battle.
-There's been many times I've personally given up a portion, if not all of dealer holdback on a car to sell it.
-Being a dealer myself, I say, "If you don't ask, you don't receive."
+Some books and well-known car buying websites tell you to not even try to negotiate a dealer's holdback.
+These so called experts tell you it's a losing battle, but I have to disagree.
+There's been many times I've personally given up holdback, or at least a portion of it, to sell a car.
+Being a dealer myself, I say you never know what a dealer will do, "If you don't ask, you don't receive."

 |Acura||2% of base MSRP|